What is Tabular-JSON?

 Best practices

 1. You can safely use a Tabular-JSON parser to read both JSON and Tabular-JSON data.
-When writing data, the output will all become Tabular-JSON though, except when the parser supports disabling optional quotes and tables.
+When writing data, the output will all become Tabular-JSON though, except when the parser supports disabling tables.
 Typically, you can use this feature to smoothly migrate from JSON to Tabular-JSON.

 2. Always use a CSV parser to parse CSV data.
 Do not use a Tabular-JSON parser to parse CSV data, even when the data looks like valid Tabular-JSON or the other way around.
 There are tricky edge cases around escaping (see the differences section).